 If your after a look that will stand out among the rest, well then this just may be your stop.

 Pomade dates back to the early 1800s.
-It use to be made of bear fat and thankfully with modern day science its made with lanolin, petroleum jelly, or beeswax.
+It used to be made of bear fat, and thankfully with modern-day science, it is made with lanolin, petroleum jelly, or beeswax.
 Pomades help you achieve the classic Pompadour, Quiff, and Duck-tail hairstyles.
-When we we talk about “greasers” this was their go to product.
+When we talk about “greasers,” this was their go-to product.

 So enough with the history lesson!